ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 Well, I don't :D Never done it before and TBH I always thought it was **insane**.
 Very nerdy, tho.

-But looks like thanks to eBPF there is less need of those "insane kernel modules" to perform kernel debugging and performance analysis.
+But, it looks like that thanks to eBPF there is less need of those "insane kernel modules".

 **Why?**